The Yankees and Mets play each other in the Subway Series each season and battle every day for attention in the country's biggest media market.

-The trades between the Yanks and Mets have not always resulted in direct changes to their big league clubs -- at least at the onset of the deal -- as we saw with Mazzilli and Coleman, both Minor Leaguers.
-However, there have been a number of impactful moves the two sides have worked on together.
+The trades between the Yanks and Mets have not always resulted in direct changes to their big league clubs, at least initially.
+However, there have been a number of moves that have made an impact.

 Here is a history of trades between the Yankees and Mets:

-April 10, 2018: Yankees trade Coleman to Mets for Mazzilli
+April 10, 2018: Yankees trade Kendall Coleman to Mets for L.J.
+Mazzilli

 Dec.
 19, 2014: Yankees purchase Gonzalez Germen from Mets